 Throughout the year Special Olympics athletes have the opportunity to take part in local and regional competitions.
-National Games are held every 4 years, the next will be held in Liverpool in 2021.
+National Games are held every 4 years.
 Participation in all competitions is optional.

 Athletes are encouraged to train and possibly apply to compete in the National Games as well as in European and World Summer and Winter Games.
 Each take place every 4 years.